sowmiyapannerselvam2007-code/PROMPT-ENGINEERING/README.md

 LLaMA	Meta	Scaled open-weights foundation model using GQA & SwiGLU	Open-Weights DeepSeek	DeepSeek	Multi-Head Latent Attention (MLA) & DeepSeekMoE for low-cost compute	Open-Source
 <img width="655" height="669" alt="image" src="https://github.com/user-attachments/assets/c70e2030-5317-4679-b6fb-36a977c6f263" />

+Topic	ChatGPT	Gemini
+Accuracy	More detailed and technically accurate	Accurate but sometimes provides shorter explanations Creativity	Generates creative examples and detailed content	Gives practical and concise examples Reasoning	Strong step-by-step reasoning with logical explanations	Good reasoning but may be less detailed in complex topics Hallucination	Low	Low to Medium (occasionally gives less precise information) Speed	Very Fast	Very Fast

+Conclusion:

+Among the two AI tools, ChatGPT is the better choice for academic assignments and detailed learning.
+It provides more comprehensive explanations, stronger reasoning, better technical accuracy, and well-structured content.
+While Gemini is also fast and accurate, its responses are often shorter and less detailed.
+Therefore, ChatGPT is the best overall AI tool for this experiment, especially for generating high-quality educational content and completing college assignments.